 If you have the time, head up to Machairas Monastery, located in an idyllic location in the Cypriot hills.
-Authentic and historically beautiful Machairas Monastery is considered one of the most important religious sites of Cyprus.
+The authentic and historically beautiful Machairas Monastery is considered one of the most important religious sites in Cyprus.

 The Machairas monastery is dedicated to the Virgin Mary icon believed to be painted by Luke the Apostle.
 They say it was smuggled by a hermit secretly from Asia Minor to Cyprus.
 The monastery is a central church enclosed by a rectangular courtyard with cloisters all around, it is visually appealing.

 19. Things to do outside of Nicosia

 There is plenty of things to do outside of Nicosia if you are staying longer than a day, like heading to Machairas Monastery.
 Below is a selection of guided tours that you can book in advance and might be interested in doing;

 - Take a guided full day tour to Famagusta and Ghost Town Tour

 - Spend half a day doing a tour to St. Hilarion Castle & Bellapais Tour

 - Go up the mountain to the UNESCO World Heritage Agios Nicolaos tis Stegis and picturesque Kakopetria